mydogjavascript/final_project/README.md

 ### 7. Dashboard Creation

         a.
-Use HTML and Javascript to create the dashboard
+Use HTML template and css to create the dashboard
+                i. html will include jumbotron, project title, music, drop down selections for predictions, reset button, a gif and our data limitation.
+                ii.
+Google Slides may be added
+                iii. css will include neon colors, consistent courier font, borders around images and boxes

         b.
 Use Python and Flask to develop interactive elements
+                i.  import joblib, numpy, flask, pandas and pickle to run app.py ii. use joblib to import model data to populate the machine learning interactive elements of the dashboard.
+                iii.
+Ultimate outcome prediction:
+                        a.
+You did not survive.
+                        b.
+YOU SURVIVED!